Greatest125/GEOS-link-scrape/README.md

 ## To download all quarterly reports from GEOS

-1. Run mybot.py (python3 mybot.py) → should create a list of links (need to run on a Windows PC with Visual Studio Code?)

 Note: you might need to download and run the [lastest Chromedriver](https://chromedriver.chromium.org/downloads)

+1. Run mybot.py (python3 mybot.py)

+2. This should create a "files" folder with a set of PDF tonnage reports as well as copies with the *.old extension that are the original downloads with proper EOF marks inserted.
+(Previous version separated out this download step, but that is not accomplished during file identification.)
+This should also create a list of links (pdf_links.csv) to each original PDF report.
-1. Ask more reports are added to GEOS, there will be more than the 137 pages of tonnage reports that exist in Dec.
-2021

-2. Therefore, before running mybot.py, open the script in your text editor and replace 137 in "pagelimit = 137" with the total number of pages.
+3. As more reports are added to GEOS, there will be more than the 80 pages of tonnage reports that exist in Dec.
+2021.
+Before running mybot.py, open the script in your text editor and replace 80 in "pagelimit" with the total number of pages found at the base URL (see steps below)

-3. Rename the list of links "links.csv" and create a folder in your Downloads directory titled "files"

-4. Run downloadlinks.py (python3 downloadlinks.py) in the same directory as links.csv

-5. In the "files" folder you should have all tonnage reports downloaded from the GEOS database

 ## How to determine the total number of pages of SW tonnage reports in GEOS